DakotaNelson/pushpin-web/README.md

 ### Wishlist:
 * Capable of handling multiple users/authentication.
-* Make timeline on main page brushable to narrow displayed pins by date.
+* Ability to narrow displayed pins by date.
 * Break down Celery tasks to the point of getting a single location's data from a single API, use a lock to make sure only one worker pulls from an API at a time.
+This would help with scaling someday.
 * Intelligently deal with rate limiting, rather than just throttling API calls to safe levels without ever checking.
 (Could help with previous wishlist item.)
 * Use RabbitMQ as a backend to have Celery keep task status updated, show user progress of data-pulling tasks.
 * Be able to manually trigger a data pull from the webapp.
 (Especially useful if only one location is triggered.)
-* Only pull data from APIs since the last update. (i.e. keep track of when run last and use that information)
 * Linkify links in pushpins.
 The linkify library is already in place, it just needs to be used.